johna-lee/striker-project/README.md

 [comment]: <> (Insert Bigquery transformations screenshot)

-The last action performed in BigQuery was to merge all six tables together into a single table.
+The next action performed in BigQuery was to merge all six tables together into a single table.
 The screenshot below shows the SQL query used which unions all data from each table.
 The query results were saved as a new table "match_data" using the console interface.

 [comment]: <> (Insert Bigquery merge screenshot)

+Lastly, the age column had to be transformed from a string year-days format to a year integer format.
+The below shows the SQL queries used, where a temporary column was created, nulls assigned 0, string split on "-" delimiter, age column deleted, and the new updated column renamed to age.

+[comment]: <> (Insert combined age query screenshots)

 Power BI Desktop
 With the dataset now complete, the final step of the data pipeline was to import the merged "match_data" table into Power BI Desktop for analysis, as shown below.